hebibov666/technostore/README.md

 Functions available in the project

 //Backend side functions
-*Registration (However, since the Twilio account is demo, otp will not be sent to the number and it will not be possible to open a new account)
+*Registration
+*User login
-*User login (Demo name and password are registered on the login page for login) *Category and subcategory (Coming from the backend) *Filtering products according to the selected category *Products from the api
+*Category and subcategory
+*Filtering products according to the selected category *Products from the api
 *Adding products to and removing them from the cart